Teaching

 In the middle of the course, we will turn to sources of influence in American politics today.
 We will consider what an engaged public looks like, how elections function, and what role money really does, and does not, play in politics.
 Further still, we will examine carefully how elites use informal institutions like political parties, interest groups, and lobbyists to blunt the popular will (or sometimes bolster it).
 In the final third of the class, we return to the political institutions we discussed in the founding era and consider how they operate today.
 A deep dive into the Congress, the presidency, the administrative state, and the judiciary yield a plethora of questions about the ways in which Madison’s ideas about the separation of powers have warped, twisted, and bent to produce a stronger national government than he, or any of his contemporaries, could have ever imagined.

 We will conclude the course by considering how policy is made in the United States today and what threats remain to the democratic republic.
 At the conclusion of this course, my hope is that you find yourself more effectively equipped to turn on the news, browse social media, or chat with your friends and family and instead of feeling despair, feeling hopeful.
 This course will prepare you to start to pierce through the rhetoric of politicians and politicos and uncover what their true motives are.
 Perhaps some of them truly care for the future of this republic.
 Others, surely do not.
-It’s up to you to decide who stands where, but to do so with the knowledge derived from rich theoretical frameworks drawn from political science, history, philosophy, economics, law, public administration, and psychology. his course’s syllabus can be found here.
+It’s up to you to decide who stands where, but to do so with the knowledge derived from rich theoretical frameworks drawn from political science, history, philosophy, economics, law, public administration, and psychology.
+This course’s syllabus can be found here.

 The United States Congress

 The United States Congress we see and study today is the product of generations of changes made by our fellow Americans who dared to run and serve their neighbors and friends in one of the most powerful legislative institutions in modern history.
 To succeed in this course students must identify and understand two key aspects of that opening sentence.
 First, Congress is a social institution made up of people, which means that to understand the actions of the Congress we need to summarize and analyze the variable be- havior of 535 people at once.
-This is a lofty goal to say the least and it highlights one of the most dicult challenges of social science.
+This is a lofty goal to say the least and it highlights one of the most di cult challenges of social science.
 That is, how can we categorize the diversity of the human experience in search of generalizable answers to important questions such as, how does a bill become a law and why?
 Who are the people representing us in Congress and how were they successful in getting there?
 Who holds members of Congress accountable and how e↵ective are they at doing so?
 We will tackle these questions and many others in this course.
 To answer them we will observe Congress and its members directly as well as tap into the research conducted by scholars of American politics.

 The second aspect one must understand in this course is that Congress is a critical, and ever-evolving, institution of American government.
 Congress is tasked not only with legislating but also with checking the power of other national political institutions.
 The Congress of today is not the Congress of 1789 and changes in how the institution fulfills its core constitutional duties, how it approaches the writing of laws, and its processes for providing oversight of the federal government are each the result of ambitious members fighting for influence.
 Understanding the dynamic nature of Congress as an institution will help us unpack even bigger questions about American government.
 Is Congress still the most powerful branch of American government?
 Why do party leaders wield so much power over decisions?
 Will legislative gridlock ever end?
 These questions too will be answered in this course.